fjwright/Run-REDUCE-0/docs/UserGuide.md

 The Help menu provides the following items.

+### Run-REDUCE User Guide (HTML)

+This opens the Run-REDUCE User Guide on GitHub in the default web browser.

-### Manuals
+### REDUCE Manual etc.

-These menu items open the manuals distributed with REDUCE in the default web browser or PDF viewer, as appropriate.
+These menu items open the manuals and other guides that are distributed with REDUCE in the default web browser or PDF viewer, as appropriate.

 ### About Run-REDUCE